Adoption Leave

 4. Responsibilities and review

 4.1.
-The Finance and General Purposes committee is responsible for the review of this policy.
+The Personnel committee is responsible for the review of this policy.

 4.2.
 The policy will be reviewed every three years or earlier in response to changes in relevant legislation.